lennylv/DGCddG/README.md

 ############################################################################

- Any more question, please let me know: 20205227080@stu.suda.edu.cn
+ Any more questions, please do not hesitate to contact me: 20205227080@stu.suda.edu.cn

+ I will try my best to help you, please.
+I need an accept or reject.

+ I have been suffered a lot.

 ############################################################################

 ### install dependency: